foundling/untree/README.md

 ## Motivation

-The `tree` command is a widely used and useful tool.
+The `tree` command is a widely-used and useful tool.
 We see it often in code tutorials and reference documents.

-Here is a real-world example is from [Real Python](realpython.com)'s article, [Python import: Advanced Techniques and Tips](https://realpython.com/python-import):
+Here's a real-world example from [Real Python](realpython.com)'s article, [Python import: Advanced Techniques and Tips](https://realpython.com/python-import):

 ```
 world/